\documentclass[final, 9pt, onecolumn]{saucis}

 \textbf{Support Section:}

-In this section, if the research is supported by any institution or organization, information such as the name of the institution or organization and the project number will be included.
+In this section, if the research is supported by an institution or organization, information such as the institution or organization's name and the project number will be included.
 If there is no support, this part does not need to be written.\vspace{0.2cm}

 \textbf{Ethical Approval:}